Requirements and Courses

-- Health and Human Values: Health and Human Values include interdisciplinary courses in the theory and practice of medicine, including the organization, delivery, and financing of health care, innovations in reproductive and genetic technologies, bioethics, public health, and more.
+- Public Health: Include interdisciplinary courses in the theory and practice of medicine, including the organization, delivery, and financing of health care, innovations in reproductive and genetic technologies, bioethics, public health, and more.
 Through these courses, you gain understanding of controversial issues facing American medicine and develop skills in articulating your opinions on those issues.

 - Selected courses in biology and neuroscience: Selected advanced biology and neuroscience courses help you develop vocabulary and understand concepts that are important in medical/dental schools, particularly during basic science training.

 - Research: The advancement of medicine/dentistry hinges on an understanding of basic research.
 Many research opportunities are available to you in the biology, chemistry, physics, and psychology departments.

 - Education (Study) abroad: Foreign travel adds immeasurably to your education.
 However, early planning—particularly for laboratory science courses—is necessary to avoid delaying your application to medical/dental school.

 Most premedicine and predental students graduate with 32 credits, similar to other students.
 While you will not necessarily have additional course requirements, you do need to be mindful of what courses you take and when you take them.
 Students may have to take more than 32 credits to finish up all of the various prehealth requirements unless they have pre-College credit (such as AP/IB/Dual Enrollment Courses), take summer classes, and/or major in Biology or Chemistry.

 If you use an AP/IB credit for a course, consider taking an upper level course in the discipline.
 Among the premedicine prerequisite/recommended courses, AP/IB credits for calculus, chemistry, psychology, and statistics are accepted.
 We recommend that you take an upper-level course in that discipline.